Ivo-Balbaert/The_Way_to_Jai/book/19_Working_with_Strings.md

 ## 19.7 C strings
 Jai strings do NOT end with a zero byte \0.
 This is in contrast to a C-string, which is '0' terminated, and has the Jai type *u8.
-JJai strings are much more safe than C strings, because they store their length (count), so manipulations of the string can be bounds-checked (see § 19.4.1).
+Jai strings are much more safe than C strings, because they store their length (count), so manipulations of the string can be bounds-checked (see § 19.4.1).

 On the other hand Jai programs will have to work together with C programs/libraries, so Jai needs to be able to interact well with C strings.
 To make it easier to communicate with C, constant Jai strings like `greeting :: "Hello"` are constructed by the compiler with a '0'-termination.